pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 ### Troubleshooting

-#### Seeing error "None of your GitHub organizations have been registered with PactFlow." when trying to log in
+#### Seeing the error "None of your GitHub organizations have been registered with PactFlow." when trying to log in

 There are multiple reasons why this error may be shown.

 ##### You may not have clicked "Grant" or "Request" for that organization on the GitHub PactFlow Authorize screen

-To fix this, log out of PactFlow, go to https://github.com/settings/applications.
+To fix this, log out of PactFlow, and go to https://github.com/settings/applications.
 Revoke PactFlow access, then log in again.
-You will be given the opportunity to grant or request access to your organization again during the login flow.
+You will get an opportunity to grant or request access to your organization again during the login flow.

 ##### If you clicked "Request", you may need to ask an administrator to approve the authorization

 To fix this, please contact your organization's GitHub administrator, and ask that they follow these instructions to approve PactFlow https://help.github.com/en/articles/approving-oauth-apps-for-your-organization

-##### You may have previously authenticated to PactFlow with GitHub, but joined the organization since doing so
+##### You may have previously authenticated to PactFlow with GitHub but joined the organization since doing so

-To fix this, log out of PactFlow, go to https://github.com/settings/applications.
+To fix this, log out of PactFlow and go to https://github.com/settings/applications.
 Revoke PactFlow access, then log in again.
-You will be given the opportunity to grant or request access to your organization again during the login flow.
+You will get an opportunity to grant or request access to your organization again during the login flow.

 ##### You are not a member of any organizations

 Please read https://help.github.com/en/articles/creating-a-new-organization-from-scratch for instructions on creating a GitHub organization.

-#### Name is not populated after signing in
+#### The name is not populated after signing in

-* Ensure that you have given the PactFlow application permisson to read personal information.
+* Ensure that you have given the PactFlow application permission to read personal information.
 To check this:
   * Open https://github.com/settings/applications in a browser.
   * Click on the `PactFlow` application shown in the list.
   * Under the `Permissions` section, you should see a tick next to `Read all user profile data`.